inventory69/dettmer.dev-website/src/content/projects/discord-bot.md

 Has AI-powered meme generation, real-time activity tracking, Rocket League stats integration, push notifications, and a REST API for the admin panel.
 Started small, kept adding features whenever something seemed interesting.

+**Built with 26 modular cogs** totaling **62,121 lines of code**.
+Each feature is a separate, hot-reloadable module.
+The API evolved from a 6,500-line monolith into a clean Blueprint architecture with **50+ endpoints**.

-Backend is Python with Flask because it's lightweight and doesn't get in the way.
-PostgreSQL handles all the data - user profiles, meme templates, activity logs, everything.
+Backend is Python 3.13 with Flask because it's lightweight and doesn't get in the way. **SQLite** handles all the data - user profiles, meme templates, activity logs, everything.
+Table partitioning keeps analytics queries fast.
 Redis sits in front as a caching layer because hitting the database for every request is asking for performance problems.

-JWT authentication, Firebase Cloud Messaging for push notifications.
+JWT authentication with role-based access control.
+Firebase Cloud Messaging for push notifications.
 The usual suspects.

 Everything runs in Docker containers because I got tired of "but it works on my machine" excuses.
 Containerize everything, deploy anywhere, sleep better at night.

+## Architecture

+Modular cog system makes everything maintainable.
+Want to add a feature?
+Create a new cog.
+Need to fix something?
+Reload just that cog without restarting the entire bot.
+Each of the 26 cogs handles its own thing - memes, tickets, analytics, Rocket League stats, whatever.

+API follows Blueprint pattern.
+Clean separation of concerns.
+Auth routes, analytics routes, meme routes - all separate.
+Makes debugging actually possible when something breaks at 3am.

 ## Features